electron-forge/electron-forge-docs/config/configuration.md

 {% endtabs %}

 {% hint style="info" %}
-We recommend using using JavaScript for your config file since it enables conditional logic within your configuration.
+We recommend using JavaScript for your config file since it enables conditional logic within your configuration.
 {% endhint %}

 ## Configuration options